 - A missed appointment for any service, except IME appointments.

-- Personal assistance on behalf of injured worker such as:
+- Personal assistance on behalf of the injured worker or the provider, such as:

 - Making phone calls